 The People functions as a close community similar to an extended family.
 For this reason the membership requirements are limiting.
 Other people may be better served by nearby covens.

-6. Members need to be emotionally stable and mature.
-There is no age limit.
+6. There is no age limit.
 Young adults are the future of our religion and are most welcome.

 7. Members need to be honest and willing to show their real selves, not a facade.